More than 70 tractors embark on southwest Wisconsin ride

 “This brings families together,” Stepflug said.
 “It’s a family fun event.”

-Lenth relaxed with Sammy during today's lunch and before heading back on the return leg of the ride.
+Lenth relaxed with Sammy during Sunday’s lunch and before heading back on the return leg of the ride.

 “I’m off the farm — I’m a retired truck driver,” he said, “But I love older tractors.
 I’ve had many.”